nuitrcs/AI_Week_Topic_Modeling/exercises/exercise2.md

 ## Datasets

-I provide code below to get you started reading in the data and identifying the "docs" that you would pass to BERTopic.
+We provide code below to get you started reading in the data and identifying the "docs" that you would pass to BERTopic.
 The code below assumes that you are working on a notebook in the `exercises/` directory on your local computer.
-If you are working on Colab, you can either upload the data directory using the sidebar, or you can read directory from GitHub by prepending the following url : `https://raw.githubusercontent.com/nuitrcs/AI_Week_Topic_Modeling/refs/heads/main/exercises/` to the `pd.read_csv` command provided in the subsections below, e.g., for the law dataset you would use the code
+If you are working on Colab, you can either upload the data directory using the Colab sidebar, or you can read directly from GitHub by prepending the following url : `https://raw.githubusercontent.com/nuitrcs/AI_Week_Topic_Modeling/refs/heads/main/exercises/` to the `pd.read_csv` command provided in the subsections below, e.g., for the law dataset you would use the code

 ```